Jsparrow/jsparrow.github.io/docs/README.md

 ## Latest Release Notes

-We fixed the issues for the usage of jSparrow on eclipse 2022-12.
+We once again improved the user experience of our jSparrow Eclipse Plugin.
-Check out the release notes for [jSparrow 4.14.1](/eclipse/release-notes.html#_4-14-1).
+Check out the release notes for [jSparrow 4.15.0](/eclipse/release-notes.html#_4-15-0).

 ## How to reach us?